samyipsh/tp/docs/UserGuide.md

 * Will not add duplicate tags to persons.

 Examples:
-* `list` followed by `addtag 1 2 programmer` tags the 1st and 2nd persons in the contact list with a programmer tag.
+* `list` followed by `tag 1 2 programmer` tags the 1st and 2nd persons in the contact list with a programmer tag.
-* `find John` followed by `addtag 1 2 programmer` tags the 1st and 2nd persons in the results of the `find` command with a programmer tag.
+* `find John` followed by `tag 1 2 programmer` tags the 1st and 2nd persons in the results of the `find` command with a programmer tag.

 ### Delete tag from persons: `deltag`